CSALabsAutomation/azure-synapse-spark-labs/steps/01_data-ingestion-and-transformation-using-synapse-spark/documentation.md

 GROUP BY day_of_month
 ORDER BY day_of_month ASC
 ```
 2. After our query finishes running, we can visualize the results by switching to the chart view.
 This example creates a line chart by specifying the day_of_month field as the key and avgTipAmount as the value.
-After you've made the selections, select Apply to refresh your chart.

 ### Visualize data